RPMXH/homeSeeker/README.md

 # Home Seeker

+Tired of juggling browser tabs and spreadsheets to track interesting listings across multiple websites?
+Home Seeker automates the discovery process, consolidates listings into a single interface, and provides a powerful workflow to assess them, ensuring you never lose track of a potential deal.

 An application to find, fetch, and assess online listings.
 Originally built for real estate, but designed to be extensible for other categories.

 ## The Workflow